Track AI-driven pull requests

 Add Port secrets

-Before setting up the automations, ensure you have added the necessary secrets to securely interact with the GitHub REST API within your portal.
+Before setting up the automations, ensure you have added the necessary secrets to securely interact with the GitHub REST API in Port.
 This is essential for accessing the required data.

 -